Many things matter about a neighborhood, but the first thing most people notice

 Did you know that the Skillman St / Southwestern Blvd neighborhood has more

-British and Belgian ancestry people living in it than nearly
+British and Iranian ancestry people living in it than nearly

-this neighborhood's residents have British ancestry and 0.5% have Belgian ancestry.
+this neighborhood's residents have British ancestry and 1.5% have Iranian ancestry.

 speak Hindi, which is the official language of India at home.
 While this may seem like a small percentage, it is higher